fortunar/nodejs-backend-boilerplate/README.md

 # nodejs-backend-boilerplate
 Fully functional NodeJS &amp; Express REST backend showcasing JWT Passport authentication, Winston logging and Sequelize ORM.
+Not another cluttered boilerplate, only must-haves inlcuded.

 ----------
 Production ready example containing technologies **every** REST backend should use.
 It is also a showcase of used technologies and their basic usage.